 Despite our best claims to be non-judgmental when our teens tell us something, we’re not and they know it.
 If they have behaved badly, we’re disappointed.
 If they put themselves in dangerous situations, we worry.
 And they hate when we worry.

 Additionally, teens have a sixth sense when parents ask questions that are too specific.
 Most shut down when a parent starts poking around about friendships or things that happen at school.
 Many teens like to keep their home life separate from their school/peer one.
+Sometimes they just don’t know how to express their emotions about something they’re not even sure how they feel about yet.

 Recently a friend shared a trick that is so simple, but so brilliant.
 She explained how her 14-year old son was experiencing a difficult transition into high school.
 His friends were in different classes and activities, and he felt isolated – or so she thought because he refused to discuss it despite repeated attempts.
 Her concern grew as her son spent more and more time alone in his room.